 To move the workflow around in the workspace, click and hold anywhere on the design area other than directly on an action.
 The cursor displays as a compass: you can drag the workflow in the appropriate direction, and release it when done.

 Centering a Workflow

 To center a workflow in your workspace, do one of the following:

-- Right-click in the workspace and select Recenter Diagram (Control-R) - Select View > Recenter Diagram to position the workflow in the middle of the work area.
+- Right-click in the workspace and select Recenter Diagram (Ctrl+R) - Select View > Recenter Diagram to center the workflow in the work area.